My North Korea Travel Experience: 4 Days in Secretive DPRK

 A local man walks past large photos of former North Korean leaders in a barren Kim Il-sung Square

-It was a pretty uneventful and mundane affair until we visited the Mansudea Monument where we were met with two jaw-dropping, colossal, bronze statues of the current leader’s father Kim jong-il and also the first leader of North Korea, Kim Il-sung (the photo in my featured image at the top of this article).
+It was a pretty uneventful and mundane affair until we visited the Mansudea Monument where we were met with two jaw-dropping, colossal, bronze statues of the current leader’s father Kim Jong-il and also the first leader of North Korea, Kim Il-sung (the photo in my featured image at the top of this article).

 Hundreds of locals gathered and queued up in an orderly fashion to lay flowers at the feet of their past and present leaders with a slow bow in unison.